qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 calculating units or scale.
 This includes exporting the print layout to georeferenced formats.

-Likewise, the other layout items (scale bar, legend, north arrow...) are by default associated and bound to the reference map settings (orientation, layers displayed, scale...).
+Moreover, new layout items such as scale bar, legend or north arrow have by default their settings (orientation, displayed layers, scale, ...) bound to the map item they are drawn over, and fall back to the reference map if no overlaping map.

 .. _grid_guides: